-Mt Victoria is the most intensively used forest area on the Town Belt according to recent market research with 95 percent of residents having visited and 68 percent visiting at least once every six months.
+Mt Victoria is the most intensively used forest area on the Town Belt according to recent market research (2009 residents' survey) with 95 percent of residents having visited and 68 percent visiting at least once every 6 months.
 The lookout area provides extensive views and information on the city and Town Belt.
-The forest provides shelter, shade and a variety of environments able to withstand heavy use.
+The forest provides shelter, shade and a variety of environments able to

+Town Belt between Mt Victoria and Hataitai bisected by Alexandra Road withstand heavy use.
 This is a popular area for mountain biking.